PetaVision/OpenPV/docs/doxygen/src/install_osx.md

 OSX Installation
 ==================================

 This is a tutorial on getting PetaVision and running on OSX with GPU support, assuming you have a clean installation of OSX.
-Tested on OSX 10.9.5 (Maverics), but should work on Yosemite.
+Tested on OSX 10.9.5 (Maverics).
+If you have an NVIDIA card, upgrading to Yosimite currently creates issues with cuDNN that are fixed by reinstalling cuDNN.

 Requirements